 Remember, when you change the weight or thickness of your thread, you will also need to adjust the tension on your sewing machine.
 Some threads require special needles as well.
 And if you’re shopping for a thicker thread, be sure that you have a needle with an eye that’s big enough for it too.
 The thread needs to fit through with some wiggle room.

 Picking the proper thread type for your sewing projects really is quite simple.
 Consider your fabric type and the purpose of your project and you’ll be all set.
+Coats & Clark has a wide variety and you can learn about their products more in-depth on their site.
+Check it out here!
 What will you make next?